 • Mix the rice vinegar and sugar in a saucepan and bring to a boil.
 Pour a hot mixture of vinegar and sugar on the slices of root.

-• Put the lid on the jar and let the slices of the "white root" cool completely at room temperature.
+• Place the lid on the jar and let the white root slices cool completely at room temperature.

 • Marinated ginger will change its color to a pale pink (if you used an old fruit, this will not happen).